aleversn/VFluent/README.md

     </a>
 </p>

-## Fluent UI Design based on Vue Cli
+## Fluent UI Components based on Vue Cli
+This repository provides a library of components based on [Microsoft's Fluent Design System](https://developer.microsoft.com/en-us/fluentui#/).
+We did our best to implement styling (such as the `Acrylic` and `Reveal` effects) of native system's (Windows 11/Windows 10) compoents on the Web.

 ### Project Structure